 3. It’s Not Just Restricted To Your Ovaries

 The name Polycystic Ovarian Syndrome can be misleading sometimes.
-Not every woman diagnosed with PCOS has cystic ovaries.
+A lesser-known PCOS fact is that not every woman diagnosed with the condition has cystic ovaries.
 Many women display symptoms of PCOS despite having normal ovaries with normal ovulation.
 Neither is PCOS a disease that’s restricted just to your ovaries.
 Yup, it may be the leading endocrine disorder in women and often the cause of infertility, making your ovaries the obvious victims here.
 But PCOS affects your overall health in a much bigger way, including heart health, liver health, and mental health.
 Plus it causes unexplained weight gain, depression, acne, unwanted hair growth and male-pattern baldness too.

 4. The Symptoms Can Be Confusing